andrewpey/vtland/sdk.md

 First, create a model in your favorite modeling software.
 We use Blender ❤

-For the reference you can use models that came in the downloaded package.
+For the reference you can use models that came with the download.

 ![](/assets/sdk/1.png)

- After you've done with the modeling, select a model to ensure nothing unwanted will be exported, and hit Export as `OBJ`:
+ After you're done with the modeling, select a model to ensure nothing unwanted will be exported, and hit Export as `OBJ`:

 ![](/assets/sdk/2.png)

-Ensure that `Selection only`, `Include UVs` and `Triangulate Faces` options are checked:
+Ensure that the `Selection only`, `Include UVs` and `Triangulate Faces` options are checked:

 ![](/assets/sdk/2-1.png)

-Set the filename — in this example `MyModel.obj` — and save file to `VoxelTycoonSDK/Trains` (if you are creating something related to trains) или `VoxelTycoonSDK/Buildings` (for enything else, like buildings or trees):
+Set the filename — in this example we use `MyModel.obj` — and save file to `VoxelTycoonSDK/Trains` (if you are creating something related to trains) or `VoxelTycoonSDK/Buildings` (for enything else, like buildings or trees):

 ![](/assets/sdk/3.png)